Harika-SVL/Networking-AWS/notes.md

 * As part of this workshop
     * complete network creation from AWS CLI
-    * EC2 instances lets create from console
+    * EC2 instances lets create from AWS console
-    * Route 53 configurations also from aws console
+    * Route 53 configurations also from AWS console

-* Step 1(Try it on the console): Create this manually in VPC
+### Step 1-(Try it on the console): Create the above manually in VPC

 * To install spring petclinic
 ```
 sudo apt update